dominodatalab/domino-code-assist-docs/docs/install.md

       <img class="screenshot" src="../screenshots/lca-installed-rstudio.png">

-This is the easiest way to get started with LCA, but if you restart you workspace, you will need to reinstall Low Code Assistant again.
+This is the easiest way to get started with LCA, but if you restart your workspace, you will need to reinstall Low Code Assistant again.
 To enable LCA more permanantly, [make it the default configuration](#make-lca-default-configuration).

 ## Initialize